 Email marketing can do much more than merely generate sales.
 Using the campaigns listed above, merchants can engage, inspire, surprise and delight.
-Engendering these feelings makes it more likely that customers will develop deep and abiding loyalty to a brand, act on its behalf as an advocate and spread the message about a store’s incredible offerings and services.
+Creating those feelings makes it more likely that customers will develop deep and abiding loyalty to a brand.
+They can act on its behalf as an advocate and spread the message about a store’s incredible offers and services.

 Integrate these four email campaigns into the marketing mix for your eCommerce store to reap the rewards that an engaged fanbase has to offer.